Michael Jarrett (archaeologist)

 Michael Grierson Jarrett (8 January 1934 – 14 November 1994), also commonly known as Mike Jarrett, was a British archaeologist and gay rights activist.
-Specialising in the archaeology of Roman Britain (particularly around the frontiers), he spent much of his academic career at Cardiff University, where he was awarded a personal chair in 1980.
-Outside of academia, Jarrett was a prominent member of the Campaign for Homosexual Equality.
+Specialising in the archaeology of Roman Britain, he spent much of his academic career at Cardiff University, where he was awarded a personal chair in 1980.

-Education
+Outside academia, Jarrett was a prominent member of the Campaign for Homosexual Equality.

+Early life and education

-Jarrett, a Lancastrian, was educated at Manchester Grammar School and Durham University, where he graduated with a degree in history.
-He fell under the influence of Eric Birley, and was drawn to the study of Hadrian's Wall.
-His Ph.D., entitled A Study of the municipal aristocracies of the Roman Empire in the west, with special reference to North Africa, was awarded in 1958.
-A programme of archaeological excavations soon followed at Halton Chesters and, most notably, Maryport.
+From Lancashire, Jarrett was educated at Manchester Grammar School and Durham University, where he graduated with a degree in history.
+Influenced by Eric Birley, he was drawn to the study of Hadrian's Wall.
+His PhD was awarded in 1958.
+After completing his doctorate, Jarrett conducted archaeological excavations at Halton Chesters and Maryport.

 Career

 Jarrett joined the newly founded Department of Archaeology at University College, Cardiff in 1960 as a lecturer in Roman-British History and Archaeology.
-Given his background as a 'Wall' archaeologist this might have been expected to be a temporary post before an inevitable return to the North.
-Instead, Jarrett stayed in Cardiff long term and embarked on a series of ambitious excavations of the Roman forts of Wales.
-Based on this research, he published in 1969 what is considered his magnum opus, the second edition of The Roman Frontier in Wales, which built on the first edition written by Victor Erle Nash-Williams.
-During the 1970s his fieldwork energies were split between the deserted medieval village of West Whelpington, near Kirkwhelpington in Northumberland, and the site of the Roman villa at Whitton, South Glamorgan.
+Surprisingly, given his background as a 'Wall' archaeologist, he chose to stay in Cardiff long term and embarked on a series of ambitious excavations of the Roman forts of Wales.
+In 1969, he published the second edition of The Roman Frontier in Wales, substantially revising and expanding the original work by Victor Erle Nash-Williams.
+During the 1970s he split his fieldwork between the deserted medieval village of West Whelpington, near Kirkwhelpington in Northumberland, and the site of the Roman villa at Whitton, South Glamorgan.
+He was promoted to Professor in 1980.

-Ill health terminated his fieldwork in the 1980s, though he continued contributing to academic journals.
+Jarrett was known for his unconventional teaching style.
+He once delivered a lecture lying on his back on a desk blowing smoke rings, and on a different occasion walked through one door while making a point and returned through another still discussing it.
+Ill health brought an end to his fieldwork in the 1980s, although he continued to publish research.

 Before his death he had become interested in the early architectural history of Durham Cathedral, and his study of its building phases appeared posthumously in The Antiquaries Journal.

-At Cardiff he was known for his unusual teaching style.
-He once delivered a lecture lying on his back on a desk blowing smoke rings, and on a different occasion walked through one door while making a point and returned through another still discussing it.

-Personal
+Personal life

-In 1976, Jarrett wrote an article for a church magazine objecting to critical comments on homosexuality made by Archbishop of Wales, Gwilym Williams, and suggested that gay clergy were 'not rare'.
+Jarrett was active in the Campaign for Homosexual Equality.
+In 1976, he criticised comments about homosexuality made by the Archbishop of Wales, Gwilym Williams, writing in a church magazine that gay clergy were "not rare".

 He died from liver failure on 14 November 1994, and was survived by his partner Shaun.
 His obituary in The Times simply noted that he was unmarried.